-leaned on the breast of the Lord at supper.
+leaned upon the breast of the Lord at the supper.

-\mathcal{V} .
-Their sound is gone out into all lands. \mathcal{R} .
-And their words unto the ends of the earth.
+- $\overline{\mathcal{V}}$.
+Their sound is gone out into all lands. - R. And their words unto the ends of the earth.

-F thy loving-kindness, O Lord, we beseech thee to enlighten thy Church: that, being illumined by the teachings of blessed John thine
+Ercifully enlighten thy Church, we beseech thee, O Lord: that being illuminated by the doctrines of blessed John thy Apostle and

-Apostle and Evangelist, she may attain to everlasting gifts.
+Evangelist, she may attain to everlasting gifts.
 Through Christ our Lord.
 R. Amen.

-Then is made a Memorial of the Nativity as above.
-331.
+Then let a Memorial be made of the Nativity.
+Ant.
+Light hath sprung up upon us. as above.
+382.